-Succulents are so beautiful on their own it doesn't take much to make a great arrangement.
+Succulents are so beautiful in their own right, so it really doesn't take much to create a great arrangement for them.
 These techniques will help your arrangements really stand out!

-Succulents are pretty incredible because you can find them in virtually any color of the rainbow!
-This makes it a lot of fun to arrange succulents based on common color schemes.
+One of my favorite things about succulents is that they come in virtually every color of the rainbow!
+This makes it a lot of fun to arrange succulents based on common colors and patterns.
 Since my background is in art, I'm always drawn to arrangements that really show off color schemes.

-Monochromatic means you use just one color (say green) and show off succulents in a variety of shades of that color.
-They can also be different shapes and textures to add more interest.
+When creating a monochromatic arrangement, it's great to use different shapes and textures to add more interest.
 Click here to see some succulents that would make an interesting monochromatic arrangement.

-Analogous means you use colors that are next to each other on a color wheel.
+For succulents of a few different colors, you can look for groupings with analogous colors–shades that are next to each other on a color wheel.
 For example, you could use green, blue and purple or orange, yellow and green.
-I’ve found that I tend to create more with the greens, blues and purples, but I’m generally inspired most by the brighter arrangements with reds, oranges and yellows!

 Thriller, Filler, Spiller

-A “thriller” succulent is one that is large, tall, spikey, or dramatically different from the other succulents in the arrangement.
-It should be the first thing people notice when they see the design.
+A “thriller” succulent is one that's large, tall, spikey, or dramatically different from the other succulents in the arrangement.
+It should stand out as the first thing people notice when they see the design.

-“Filler” succulents make up the bulk of the arrangement.
-Often people think filler means boring or dull, but this is anything but true!
-Choose succulents that complement your thriller and provide some visual interest, whether it's their color or texture.
-You can use multiple succulent varieties as your filler.
+“Filler” succulents, on the other hand, make up the bulk of the arrangement.
+“Filler” doesn't mean boring or dull, though!
+Choose “filler” succulents that complement your “thriller” while still providing some visual interest, whether it's their color or texture.
+You can even use multiple succulent varieties!

 Consider Light Needs

-While I’d love to tell you all the succulents that like full sun or partial shade, or low light, there are so many it’s not realistic for me to do so here.
-However, you can identify the succulents you own and then look up their growing needs on World of Succulents or San Marcos Growers.
-A google search for the succulent name will also help you find out more about their lighting needs.
+A full list of the succulents that like full sun, or partial shade, or low light, could easily fill a whole book–or a website!
+However, you can identify the succulents you own and then look up their light needs on World of Succulents or San Marcos Growers.

 Leaf Thickness and Watering Needs

-Another practical tip for designing with succulents is to combine species with similar water needs.
-Often this is easiest to tell based on leaf thickness.
-Again, it helps to identify the succulents you are working with and look up their specific watering needs.
-Again, you can look at World of Succulents or San Marcos Growers, or just do a basic google search for your succulent.
+The easiest way to tell a plant's water needs at a glance is by examining its leaf thickness.
+But if you're not sure, it's best to identify the succulents you're working with, and look up their specific watering needs on World of Succulents or San Marcos Growers, or just do a basic Google search for your succulent.

-For even more tips and inspiration, be sure to grab a copy of my book, Idiot's Guides: Succulents, and be sure to sign up for the free PDF by clicking the button below.
+For even more tips and inspiration, just pick up a copy of my book, Idiot's Guides: Succulents.